helloanh/aws-wordpress-setup/aws-wp-setup-lab2-setup-ec2.md

 ### COMMON ISSUES
 Error Establishing Database Connection - make sure your rds security group has the correct inbound rule.
 You can add your IP address and also the Web-DMZ for inbound rule.

+WordPress asking for FTP info when trying to download plugins:
+    > just change ownership of the folder chown -R apache:apache /var/www/html

 ## RECAP
         +  Set up EC2 instance with S3 permissions